Taurusmumu/cv/index.md

 - (Web) Accomplished server-side scripts on **NodeJS**, able to request real-time data (JSON) from Alpha Vantage API.
 - (IOS) Built server-side in Swift MVC and used Alamofire library to request data from public API.
 - Built responsive user interface on **Bootstrap** Framework, implemented it to cross client-side interface.

-__Data RESTful APIs & Microservices for Air Sensor Tracking System in Java Spring__
-- Designed and implemented RESTful API to publish & monitor air quality data from sensors in Java, Spring Boot, Spring Cloud, capable of handling 3000+ QPS in the benchmark.
-- Developed Dashboard Microservice in JavaScript, Spring Boot, WebSocket, STOMP to display real-time air data.
-- Built Data Ingestion Microservice to validate, preprocess data, and publish to RabbitMQ as data broker for decoupling.
-- Adopted Docker for configuration, deployment, scaling to improve development productivity.
-- Utilized **Eureka** to monitor the system and improve the stability of Tracking Service.